firezone/firezone/docs/docs/administer/upgrade.md

 Occasionally problems arise.
 If you hit any, please let us know by [filing an issue](https://github.com/firezone/firezone/issues/new/choose).

+## Upgrading from 0.3.x to >= 0.3.16

+Firezone 0.3.17 requires the `offline_access` scope for OIDC integrations.
+This ensures VPN sessions are terminated once user access is removed from the OIDC provider.

 ## Upgrading from 0.3.1 to >= 0.3.2

 The configuration option `default['firezone']['fqdn']` has been removed in favor